 I knew there had to be more out there, a job I'd really enjoy.
 I mean how many times have you heard the saying "Do what you love and never work a day in your life".
 I heard it all the time growing up, and after a year off of school I decided to live out my dreams.
 I sat down and thought about what made me happiest in life; snowboarding.
 Then I searched for schools that had snowboarding as part of their curriculum.
 It was the thing that made me happiest, so I wanted to find a job where I could make it part of my every day life.
 After a lot of research I decided Colorado Mountain College would be my number one choice.
 After all, it is the only school in the country that offers a degree in Ski and Snowboard Business.
 When I first presented the idea to my family they were kind of shocked.
 There was the money aspect-- "how will you afford it?", and the whole distance thing--"You'll never be home for holidays".
-Plus there was the fact that it's such a specified program, but after seeing how passionate I was about doing this they came around and understood.
-So I packed my bags and headed out.
+Plus there was the fact that it's such a specified program, but after seeing how passionate I was about doing this they came around an

 Since I've been here I've learned how to properly fit people for ski and snowboard boots, how to tune and wax a board, I've learned the basics in selling, shop management, and how to design and market a snowboard.